invemichele/masterclass-22-03/NAVIGATION.md

 This lesson was given as part of the PLUMED masterclass series in 2022.
 It includes:

-* Two videos that describe the theory.
+* Two videos, one about the theory and one about the exercises.
 * A series of exercises for you to complete.
-* A python notebook that contains a full solution to the exercises.
+* Two python notebooks that contain the full solutions to the exercises.

 The flow chart shown below indicates the order in which you should consult the resources.
 You can click on the nodes to access the various resources.
 Follow the thick black lines for the best results.
 The resources that are connected by dashed lines are supplmentary resources that you may find useful when completing the exercise.